Guidance

 14. Seafarer abandonment

-14.2 The MLC requires a shipowner to have a financial security system which will provide essential needs including adequate food, clothing where necessary, accommodation, drinking water supplies, essential fuel for survival on board the ship, necessary medical care and any other reasonable costs or charges.
+14.2 The MLC requires a shipowner to have a financial security system that will provide essential needs including adequate food, clothing where necessary, accommodation, drinking water supplies, essential fuel for survival on board the ship, necessary medical care and any other reasonable costs or charges.
 The financial security system will also cover up to four months of wages and other entitlements under the employment contract (A2.5.2).

 15. Seafarers affected by piracy or armed robbery

-15.2 The seafarer employment agreement shall also continue to have effect while a seafarer is held captive on or off the ship as a result of acts of piracy or armed robbery against ships, regardless of whether the date fixed for its expiry has passed or either party has given notice to suspend or terminate it.
-This ensures the other protections provided by the seafarer employment agreement continue to have effect (A2.1.7).
+15.2 The Seafarer Employment Agreement shall also continue to have effect while a seafarer is held captive on or off the ship as a result of acts of piracy or armed robbery against ships, regardless of whether the date fixed for its expiry has passed or either party has given notice to suspend or terminate it.
+This ensures the other protections provided by the Seafarer Employment Agreement continue to have effect (A2.1.7).

 16. More information